Have your say

 Local Lettings Plan Consultation

-The Local Lettings Plan Consultation started on the 27th of June and will last for four weeks until the 25th of July.
+The Local Lettings Plan Consultation started on the 27th of June and lasted for four weeks until the 25th of July.

-A Booklet has been sent to your doorstep, it provides information for a draft local lettings plan for new council homes for social rent on the Ebury Bridge Estate.
+A Booklet was sent to residents and nearby community providing information for a draft local lettings plan for new council homes for social rent on the Ebury Bridge Estate.

 You can find translated copies below: